 When can I travel again in the UK, you ask?
 Soon, my friend!
 Boris Johnson recently announced that self-catered holiday accommodation should be able to open from 12 April, while a staycation in a hotel will be possible from 17 May.
 So what are we booking?
 See below.

-We’re really rediscovering England, aren’t we?
-We’re crabbing in Devon; chartering boats on the Cornish seas; swimming in the ice cold lakes of Cumbria; hiking mountains on the Isle of Skye.
-It’s a joy to watch, from afar, while on the phone to British Airways trying to claim back our third failed flight of the summer.
+Now is really the time to rediscover England, isn't?
+You can crab in Devon; charter boats on the Cornish seas; swim in the ice cold lakes of Cumbria; hike mountains on the Isle of Skye.
 It’s with that, that I and nine friends, decided on a trip to Padstow.
 We’re staying in an old watermill with a dipping pond at the end of the garden (it looks as magical as it sounds, actually).
-There’s also an outdoor pizza oven, ideal for when, mid September, the heavens decide to open.
-We’re hiring a boat (less catamaran, more engined inflatable) to do some fishing, swimming and snorkeling.
-Surf school has been booked at an ungodly hour on a Sunday, because there’s nothing to celebrate a hangover on holiday quite like waking up at 6am and being bashed by stormy seas.
+There’s also an outdoor pizza oven, ideal for when, as cliché permits, the heavens decide to open.
+We’re hiring a boat (less catamaran, more engined inflatable) to do some fishing, swimming and snorkelling.
+Surf school will be booked at an ungodly hour on a Sunday, because there’s nothing to celebrate a hangover on holiday quite like waking up at 6am and being bashed by stormy seas.
 Much to the annoyance of Padstein’s residents, we’ll slurp an oyster from a restaurant by a man who will not be named.
 We’ll reflect on the fun we could have been having abroad, and land on the fact that this was best all along.